Appendix

 UC Irvine is committed to creating and maintaining a community dedicated to the advancement, application, and transmission of knowledge and creative endeavors through academic excellence, where all individuals who participate in University programs, activities, and services can work and learn together in an atmosphere free of harassment, exploitation, or intimidation.
 Sexual violence, sexual harassment, retaliation, and other behavior prohibited by this policy interfere with those goals.
 The university will respond promptly and effectively to reports of such conduct.
 This includes action to stop, prevent, correct, and when necessary, discipline behavior that violates this policy.

-Questions or reports regarding the University's policy on sexual violence and sexual harassment may be directed to Kirsten K. Quanbeck, Associate Chancellor of Equal Opportunity and Compliance or the Title IX Officer in the UCI Office of Equal Opportunity and Diversity, 103 Multipurpose Science and Technology Building, Irvine, CA 92697-1130; telephone 949-824-5594 5594 (voice), 824-7593 (TDD); oeod@uci.edu.
+Questions or reports regarding the University's policy on sexual violence and sexual harassment may be directed to Kirsten K. Quanbeck, Vice Chancellor of Equal Opportunity and Compliance or the Title IX Officer in the UCI Office of Equal Opportunity and Diversity, 103 Multipurpose Science and Technology Building, Irvine, CA 92697-1130; telephone 949-824-5594 5594 (voice), 824-7593 (TDD); oeod@uci.edu.

 Links to the full text of the university policies on Nondiscrimination, Sexual Violence/Sexual Harassment, the Faculty Code of Conduct, and Conflicts of Interest Created by Consensual Relationships are available at the Office of Equal Opportunity and Diversity Policies and Laws that Guide OEOD Investigations website.
 Information about how to prevent and respond to sex offenses, as well as resources for Complainants and Respondents, are available at sexualviolence.uci.edu.